Maintain Sanity When Work and Home Share the Same Space

 Sanity tip #5: Beat the block.

 If you find yourself constantly going back to your work, you might be screwing up your own productivity.
 Try reading this article I wrote about improving your mental state and adding creativity here.
-Furthermore, check out my subset about writing effectively.

 Sanity tip #6: Get Feng Shui involved.

 Nothing creates more harmony in the work and home balance than good ole feng shui.
 Although you do not need to take this literally, you do need a dedicated spot for your work.
-This means an area that is not in the middle of things, tucked away, and used specifically only for work.
+This means an area that is not in the middle of things and used specifically only for work.
 When your scheduled period of time runs out, you step away from the area and go about living the rest of your life.

 Sanity tip #7: Turn off those blasted notifications.